 The Committee's recommended Scotch and Native spearmint oil salable quantities and allotment percentages of 782,413 pounds and 38 percent, and 1,162,473 pounds and 50 percent, respectively, are based on the goal of establishing and maintaining market stability.
-The Committee has determined that this goal will be achieved by matching the available supply to the estimated demand of each class of Spearmint oil, thus avoiding extreme fluctuations in inventories and prices.
+The Committee anticipates that this goal would be achieved by matching the available supply of each class of Spearmint oil to the estimated demand of such, thus avoiding extreme fluctuations in inventories and prices.

-The salable quantities established by this rule are not expected to cause a shortage of spearmint oil supplies.
+The proposed salable quantities are not expected to cause a shortage of spearmint oil supplies.
 Any unanticipated or additional market demand for spearmint oil which may develop during the marketing year could be satisfied by an intra-seasonal increase in the salable quantity.
-The order provides for intra-seasonal increases to allow the Committee the flexibility to respond quickly to changing market conditions.
+The order makes the provision for intraseasonal increases to allow the Committee the flexibility to respond quickly to changing market conditions.
 In addition, producers who produce more than their annual allotments during the 2012-2013 marketing year may transfer such excess spearmint oil to producers who have produced less than their annual allotment, or, up until November 1, 2012, place it into the reserve pool to be released in the future in accordance with market needs.

-This regulation is similar to regulations issued in prior seasons.
-The average allotment percentage for the five most recent marketing years for Scotch spearmint oil is 36.5 percent, while the average allotment percentage for the same five-year period for Native spearmint oil is 49.3 percent.
+This proposed regulation, if adopted, would be similar to regulations issued in prior seasons.
+The average allotment percentage for the five most recent marketing years for Scotch spearmint oil is 36.5 percent, while the average allotment percentage for the same fiveyear period for Native spearmint oil is 49.3 percent.
 Costs to producers and handlers resulting from this rule are expected to be offset by the benefits derived from a stable market and improved returns.
-In conjunction with the issuance of this final rule, USDA has reviewed the Committee's marketing policy statement for the 2012-2013 marketing year.
-The Committee's marketing policy statement, a requirement whenever the Committee recommends volume regulation, fully meets the intent of $\S 985.50$ of the order.
+In conjunction with the issuance of this proposed rule, USDA has reviewed the Committee's marketing policy statement for the 2012-2013 marketing year.
+The Committee's marketing policy statement, a requirement whenever the Committee recommends volume regulation, fully meets the intent of § 985.50 of the order.